Magdalena de Kino: Geography

+Climate

 Economy

 Agriculture is a key economic activity throughout the municipality.
 Of the 3300 acre of arable land, 2,800 (approximately 85%) are irrigated.
 Crops include fruit, wheat, maize, common bean and sorghum.
 Cattle ranching is also an important source of income within the municipality.
+Mission Garden in Tucson, Arizona, includes an area that shows historical Mexican influences on the region's agriculture.
+The design of that area reflects modern-day Magdalena de Kino.